FrancescoChemello/Deep-Learning-Project/README.md

 ## STRUCTURE ##

 1. Retrieve data from .csv files (training, validation and test set).
-2. OneHot coding for alphabetic to numeric (4xN matrix, N = sting size).
+2. OneHot coding from alphabetic to numeric (4xN matrix, N = sting size).
 3. Reshape the PyTorch tensor to fit the data.
-4. Implementation of RNN (GRU NN because it is simpler and has better performance).
+4. Implementation of CNN
-5. Training with RNN epochs or K-fold for a better use of data (in this case we can implement it with Colab).
+5. Implementation of LSTM
+6. Training the Nets implementing the early stop
 6. Run on the test set.
+7. Implementation of the ensemble learning for choosing the best label.
-7. Performance evaluation: metrics used by ViraMiner.
+8. Performance evaluation: metrics used by ViraMiner.
-8. Discussion of results + ppt presentation of work or pdf (as directed by the professor).
+9. Discussion of results + ppt presentation of work or pdf (as directed by the professor).

 ### License ###